db00lean/Capstone/Hardware/ReadMe.md

 # Universal Converter
 Core Altium project containing all files for the PCB and schematics.
 Do not change file structure

+# LTSpice Simulations
+All information regarding the research, planning, and execution for designing the power conversion circuitry around the LT3790 buck-boost converter.

 Please Update Revision Number in text file name!